 - Donate wool for the use of our knitters

 The Rummage Sale in the spring is one of our largest projects.
-Because the whole church helps with set-up and selling, as well as by donating articles, it is a good fund raiser.
+Because the whole church helps with set-up, selling and donating articles, it is an excellent fund raiser.
+It is also a great way to get to know people in the congregation.
 Any unsold articles are welcomed at other charities and ministries in Winnipeg.

 HOW YOU CAN HELP